Doug Drexler: Visual effects career

-In 1992 Drexler moved over to Star Trek: Deep Space Nine as designer, digital artist and effects artist.
+In 1992 Drexler moved to Star Trek: Deep Space Nine as designer, digital artist and effects artist.
 He continued in that capacity on the subsequent Star Trek films as well as Star Trek: Voyager.
 In April 2001 Drexler worked as senior Illustrator and CGI designer on the fifth Star Trek series, Enterprise.
 Following Enterprise, he was hired by Visual Effects Supervisor Gary Hutzel as CG Supervisor on Battlestar Galactica, "Caprica", "Blood and Chrome", and "Defiance".
 Doug won two Emmy Awards and a Visual Effects Society Award for Galactica.

-Doug grew up on Long Island and attended Newfield High School.

-As of 2015, he is also a member of the board of directors for the Hollywood Science Fiction Museum.